 Classification / Deposit Tonnes (000's) Gold Grade (g/t) Contained Gold (000's oz) Silver Grade (g/t) Contained Silver (oz)

-Proven - -
+Proven - - - -

 Probable

 Cow 4,127 3.41 453 0.08 11,018

 Valley 3,445 3.70 410 0.14 15,059

 Shaft 7,962 3.87 990 0.02 4,473

 Mosquito 603 4.93 95 0.03 619

 Lowhee 567 4.56 83 0.21 3,786

 Total Proven and Probable Reserves 16,703 3.78 2,031 0.07 34,955

 - 1. Totals may not add up due to rounding. - 2.
 Mineral Reserves have been estimated in accordance with CIM Definition Standards for Mineral Resources and Mineral Reserves (2014), which are incorporated by reference in NI 43-101. - 3.
-Mineral Reserves used the following assumptions: US\$1,700/oz gold price, USD:CAD exchange rate of 1.27, and variable cut- off value from 1.70 g/t to 4.00 g/t Au

-4. Mineral Reserves include both internal and external dilution along with mining recovery.
+Mineral Reserves used the following assumptions: US\$1,700/oz gold price, USD:CAD exchange rate of 1.27, and variable cut- off value from 1.70 g/t to 4.00 g/t Au - 4.
+Mineral Reserves include both internal and external dilution along with mining recovery.
 The external dilution is estimated to be 8%.
 The average mining recovery factor was set at 93.6% to account for ore left in each block in the margins of the deposit.

-The mineral resource estimate is built upon over 650,000 meters of core from the 2015 to 2021 drill campaigns, and historically verified drill data using a total of 3,550 drill holes.
+The mineral resource estimate is built upon over 650,000 meters of core from the 2015 to 2021 drill campaigns, and historically verified drill data using a total of 4,064 drill holes.
 A strong understanding of the controls of mineralization enabled Osisko Development's technical team to construct a mineral resource estimate constrained by lithology, alteration, structure and mineralization.

-On December 31, 2022, the Cariboo gold project was written down to its net estimated recoverable amount of \$435.7 million which was determined by the value-in-use using a discounted cash-flow approach and reflected as an impairment of Mining Interests.
-The main valuation inputs used were the cash flows expected to be generated by the production and sale of gold from the Cariboo gold project over the estimated life of the mine, based on the expected long-term gold price per ounce costs inflation forecast and the discount rate of 12.6% applied to the cash flow projections.
+On December 31, 2022, the Cariboo Gold Project was written down by \$59.0 million to its net estimated recoverable amount which was determined by the value-in-use using a discounted cash-flow approach and reflected as an impairment of Mining Interests.

-Permitting and EA Process
+Permitting and Environmental Assessment Process

-Osisko Development started the EA Process in the spring of 2019 for the Cariboo Gold Project.
+Osisko Development started the Environmental Assessment ("EA") process in the spring of 2019 for the Cariboo Gold Project.

 On October 27, 2021, the Province of British Columbia, Lhtako Dené First Nation and the Company announced the approval of amendments to Mines Act Permits M-238 and M-198 allowing for the expansion of the existing Bonanza Ledge II underground mine.
 At the time, these amendments supported the employment of additional workers at the mine.
 The expansion of the Bonanza Ledge II Project allowed for continuity of certain mining activities while the Cariboo Gold Project environmental assessment was underway.
-In July 2021, the province of British Columbia authorized a permit to extract a bulk sample of 10,000 tonnes of mineralized material, the development of a portal and 2,200 m of drift to access the mineral deposit.
+In July 2021, the province of British Columbia authorized a permit to extract a bulk sample of 10,000 tonnes of mineralized material, the development of a portal and up to 2,200 m of drift to access the mineral deposit.